mitschabaude/fast-base64/README.md

 - ~20x faster than the fastest JS implementation on the first 100kB of input
 - ~2-3x faster than the fastest JS on the first 100MB
 - The fastest existing JS implementation is the one shipped in this package
+- The smallest existing implementation is also shipped in this package, because why not 😁

 ```sh
 npm install fast-base64